 The streets had dozens of souvenir shops selling just about every imaginable religious item: rosaries, crucifixes, statues of varying sizes, jewelry, books, videos – you name it, they had it.
-There were even plastic containers (some with the likeness of the Virgin) where you can store water from the miraculous spring inside the Grotto to take home with you.
+There were even plastic containers (some with the likeness of the Virgin) where you could store water from the miraculous spring inside the Grotto to take home with you.

 Lourdes became a major religious pilgrimage destination in Europe all because of one girl: Bernadette Soubirous.
-Back in February 11, 1858, 14-year-old Bernadette saw an apparition in the cave of Masabielle while gathering firewood with her younger sister and another friend.
+Back on February 11, 1858, 14-year-old Bernadette saw an apparition in the cave of Masabielle while gathering firewood with her younger sister and another friend.
 This apparition, which was clad in white with a blue girdle and a yellow rose on each foot, appeared to her on eighteen occasions.
 Although many people later accompanied her to the place (they numbered in the thousands at one stage), she was the only one who saw the image.
-On the sixteenth occasion, the apparition revealed to her that she was the Immaculate Conception who asked that a shrine be built on that spot to become a place of pilgrimage.
+On the sixteenth occasion, the apparition revealed to her that she was the Immaculate Conception, who asked that a shrine be built on that spot to become a place of pilgrimage.

-The Crypt, which was built in 1863, is located on the second level accessed thru a curving walkway rising from the Esplanade or directly via a staircase from the sides of the Rosary Basilica.
+The Crypt, which was built in 1863, is located on the second level, accessed thru a curving walkway rising from the Esplanade or directly via a staircase from the sides of the Rosary Basilica.
 It is a small church with a narrow corridor whose walls are lined with, well, crypts.
 Not more than a hundred people could fit in there.

 The Basilica of the Immaculate Conception, which is the upper basilica since it stands on top of the other two, is built in Gothic style with 19 beautiful stained glass windows depicting biblical references to the Immaculate Conception.
 Its square-shaped bell tower has an octagonal steeple rising to 70 meters.

-Outside the doorway is a wide terrace where you can view the old Roman fortified castle which stood atop an 80-meter high rock summit.
+Outside the doorway is a wide terrace where you can view the old Roman fortified castle, which stood atop an 80-meter high rock summit.
 Lourdes is a picturesque, postcard-pretty town that, even without the Shrines, could draw in tourists simply for its natural beauty: well-conserved forests, relaxing thermal resorts, and clear mountain lakes.
-The River Gave runs through the town and it passes right beside the Grotto.
+The River Gave runs through the town, and it passes right beside the Grotto.

 Above this cave is another niche.
-This is where the apparition appeared and it now houses the image of the Virgin made out of white Carrara marble.
+This is where the apparition appeared, and it now houses the image of the Virgin made out of white Carrara marble.
 On its base are inscribed the words in the local dialect: Que soy era Immaculada Councepciou.
 (I am the Immaculate Conception).
-We joined the queue that went into the cave and I prayed for the Virgin to grant us a safe journey home.
+We joined the queue that went into the cave, and I prayed for the Virgin to grant us a safe journey home.
 Some people wept silently as they lovingly caressed the cave’s rough-hewn rock walls with their hands or handkerchiefs.
 It was quite a moving sight.

 There were 21 fountains (faucets actually) on the right side of the Grotto that were fed by the water from the spring where people drank or filled their containers.
 Although many have attested to its curative powers, it is by no means a magical liquid.
 In the context of the message of Lourdes, this water was an invitation or a symbol, if you will, to purify oneself and renew one’s baptismal promises.
-We, too, drank from it and its cold and invigorating taste was great!
+We, too, drank from it; its cold and invigorating taste was great!
 The water is channeled from the spring into a reservoir underneath the Basilica which can hold 450,000 liters.
 The spring itself has a daily output of 17,000 to 72,000 liters depending on the season.

-All in all, we spent a peaceful and spiritually-uplifting day.
+All in all, we had a peaceful and spiritually-uplifting day.
 You may not experience a life-changing miracle in the strictest sense of the word, but the experience by itself is already close to one.